 A referral program is a word-of-mouth marketing tactic that encourages existing customers to share your brand with their friends & family.

 How can you create a successful referral strategy?
 For one, if you are a Shopify store owner, you can start a 14 day free trial with Social Snowball!
-It will auto-create an affiliate account for all purchasers.
+It will auto-create an affiliate account for all purchasers (meaning, it will enable all your customers to become referrals).
 They can then create custom discount codes, share them with their friends, and receive a financial reward if their friend purchases from your store.
 A win-win-win! (and if you consider us a part of this process, a win-win-win-win!)

-The best part of such referral programs?
+The best benefit of such referral/affiliate programs?
 You don’t have to pay upfront to the affiliates.

 2. Invest in influencer marketing